 Working for the Royal Household doesn't just mean having an exceptional work experience; it also means working in magnificent historic surroundings.
 Most of our employees are based at Buckingham Palace and St James's Palace in London, Windsor Castle, or the Palace of Holyroodhouse in Edinburgh.

 There are five main Departments of the Royal Household, who work collaboratively to ensure the aims and objectives of the organisation are achieved.

 The Private Secretary’s Office supports The King in his crucial constitutional, governmental and political duties as Head of State.
 Organising domestic and overseas official programmes, they also advise on constitutional matters, and take responsibility for everything from speeches and correspondence, to official presents and congratulatory messages to members of the public.

 The Privy Purse and Treasurer’s Office enables the Household to operate as a business.
 This includes vital support functions such as Finance, HR, IT and Telecoms, Internal Audit and Property Services.
 Many of the team hold professional qualifications in their field, and collaboration is at the heart of all that they do.

 I always think of this organisation as lots of businesses under one roof.
 Because of that, you get to see a very diverse range of business processes and how people interact

 The Master of the Household’s Department handles everything involved in the official and private entertaining across all the Royal residences.
 Their remit spans hospitality, catering and housekeeping arrangements.
 As such, their diverse team includes everyone from florists and upholsterers to specialist craftspeople and caterers.

-Royal Collection Trust is responsible for the care and presentation of the Royal Collection, and manages the public opening of the official residences of Her Majesty The Queen and of His Royal Highness The Prince of Wales.
+Royal Collection Trust is responsible for the care and presentation of the Royal Collection, and manages the public opening of the official residences of His Majesty The King and of His Royal Highness The Prince of Wales.
 For more information about Royal Collection Trust visit their website.